cerner/terra-framework/packages/terra-form-validation/docs/NumericValidation.md

 We also have our `<Field>`'s validation function defined and ready to be added to, with it only having a basic check to see if there is a value.

-A thing of note is that our validation function, `validateNumber`, will be given it's argument in the form of a string despite it being a number type input.
-This doesn't impact simple operators too much like `<` and `>` but it is information you should know for when your building custom validation functions.
+Because we have added to the `inputAttrs` prop  of `<InputField>` the value of `type: 'number'` this also means we have a bit of browser enforcement on the inputted value.
+Mainly that it has to be a number of some sort so it only accepts certain characters.

-The 2nd thing of note is that even though we specified the input as a number type, it will still take some 'wrong' values and place them in the field but give them as `undefined`.
+A thing of note is that even though we specified the input as a number type, it will still take some 'wrong' values and place them in the field but give them as `undefined`.
 Specifically the input will accept values such as `--1` or `2.0.32` but then when the validation functions run the value given to them will be `undefined`.
 With our code is currently setup that means we will just return a value of `Required` via the `<Form>`'s validation function.

+The 2nd thing of note is that our validation function, `validateNumber`, will be given it's argument in the form of a string despite it being a number type input.
+This doesn't impact simple operators too much like `<` and `>` but it is information you should know for when your building custom validation functions.

 With this in mind, we'll first start by giving a minimum and maximum to our value.
 For simplicity's sake lets go with a minimum of 10 and a maximum of 100.